Tubelis leads No. 5 Arizona against Oregon after 25-point game - WTOP News

 Tucson, Arizona; Thursday, 10:30 p.m.
 EST

-BOTTOM LINE: No. 5 Arizona plays the Oregon Ducks after Azuolas Tubelis scored 25 points in Arizona’s 95-72 victory over the Washington Huskies.
+BOTTOM LINE: No. 5 Arizona faces the Oregon Ducks after Azuolas Tubelis scored 25 points in Arizona’s 95-72 victory against the Washington Huskies.

-TOP PERFORMERS: Tubelis is scoring 20.0 points per game with 9.6 rebounds and 2.1 assists for the Wildcats.
-Oumar Ballo is averaging 15.5 points and 9.2 rebounds while shooting 64.0% over the past 10 games for Arizona.
+TOP PERFORMERS: Kerr Kriisa is shooting 37.0% from beyond the arc with 2.6 made 3-pointers per game for the Wildcats, while averaging 11.2 points and 5.6 assists.
+Tubelis is shooting 54.5% and averaging 20.0 points over the last 10 games for Arizona.

-Richardson is shooting 42.7% and averaging 13.6 points for the Ducks.
+Will Richardson is scoring 13.6 points per game and averaging 3.8 rebounds for the Ducks.
 Quincy Guerrier is averaging 1.7 made 3-pointers over the last 10 games for Oregon.

 LAST 10 GAMES: Wildcats: 8-2, averaging 74.4 points, 36.6 rebounds, 18.0 assists, 6.4 steals and 3.7 blocks per game while shooting 43.8% from the field.
 Their opponents have averaged 67.8 points per game.